 Why do people take niacin?

-As a cholesterol treatment, niacin has strong evidence.
-Several studies have shown that it can boost levels of good HDL cholesterol and lower triglycerides as well or better than some prescription drugs.
+As a cholesterol treatment, there are good studies showing that niacin can boost levels of good HDL cholesterol and lower triglycerides.
 Niacin also modestly lowers bad LDL cholesterol.
-It's often prescribed in combination with statins for cholesterol control, such as Crestor, Lescol, or Lipitor.
+It's sometimes prescribed in combination with statins for cholesterol control, such as rosuvastatin (Crestor, Ezallor), simvastatin (Flolipid, Zocor), fluvastatin (Lescol), atorvastatin (Lipitor) and pravastatin (Pravachol).

 However, niacin is only effective as a cholesterol treatment at fairly high doses.
 These doses could pose risks, such as liver damage, gastrointestinal problems, or glucose intolerance.
 So don't treat yourself with over-the-counter niacin supplements.
-Instead, get advice from your health care provider, who can prescribe FDA-approved doses of niacin instead.
+Instead, get advice from your health care provider, who can prescribe FDA-approved doses of niacin instead if recommended.

 How much niacin should you take?